richAikane/OPVWebsite/replit.md

   - All social icons now maintain proper proportions at all screen sizes
   - Made Facebook and Instagram icons darker in footer (text-gray-800) for better visibility against gradient background
 - **Navigation Layout Improvements:**
-  - Restructured desktop navigation into 3 flex groups: Pride Mode (left), Nav Links (center), Social Icons (right)
+  - Added explicit right margin to logo wrapper (`mr-6 xl:mr-10`) to prevent Pride Mode from crowding the logo (24px at lg, 32-40px at xl+)
+  - Restructured desktop navigation with `flex-nowrap` to ensure single-row layout at all viewport widths
+  - Nav links use `shrink-0` and responsive padding (`px-2 lg:px-3 xl:px-4`) to prevent compression
-  - Pride Mode and Social Icons use `shrink-0` to maintain size; nav links use `flex-wrap` to wrap when space is tight
+  - Added `overflow-x-auto` to nav links container - if space is tight, horizontal scroll appears instead of wrapping
   - Added explicit width/height attributes and `object-contain shrink-0` to Linktree images (desktop and mobile)
-  - Linktree logo now maintains perfect aspect ratio across all viewport widths (lg → 2xl)
+  - Linktree logo maintains perfect 1:1 aspect ratio at all viewport widths
-  - "Pride Mode" text has consistent spacing from social icons, preventing crowding on narrow screens
+  - All spacing is responsive with larger gaps at wider viewports (lg/xl/2xl)